gstoyano/target-dev.en/help/dev/before-implement/methods-to-get-data-into-target/customer-attributes.md

 ---
-keywords:
-- implement
-- implementing
-- setting up
-- setup
-- customer attributes
+keywords: implement, implementing, setting up, setup, customer attributes
 description: Get data into Target using customer attributes.
 title: How Do I Get Data into Target Using Customer Attributes?
 feature: Implementation